galoistom/notes/lie group (reminder).md

 Using lie's theorem, we get the following property for complex lie algebra: Take $\mathfrak{g}_{ss}=\mathfrak{g} / Rad(\mathfrak{g})$.
 Then every irreducible representation of $\mathfrak{g}$ is of the form $V=V_{0} \otimes L$, where $V$ is an irreducible representation of $\mathfrak{g}_{ss}$ and $L$ a one dimensional representation.

-One might already notice that may theorem and property in representation of finite group is no longer valid in lie groups,
+One might already notice that may theorem and property in representation of finite group is no longer valid in lie groups (for example the complete reducibility) .
+Another important different is that the openator is not always diagnalizable for representations.
+It might also be diagnalizable for some and none diagnalizable for others.

+But if we restrict our attention to those semisimple lie algebras, then every thing is well behaved again.

+**Theorem**: Let $\mathfrak{g}$ be a semisimple lie algebra, and $V$ a representation.
+If $W \subset V$ be a invariant subspace, there is a compelition of $W'$ of $W$ that is invariant as well. (proof of this can be found in [[Block theory ch1]] for general groups).

+As the the diagnalizable problem.